muhammadtalhaamin/flashcardtesting/README.md

 https://ai-flash-card-generator-mauve.vercel.app/

 ## Features
-- User-friendly access with gmail login or email/password authentication.
+- User-friendly access with Gmail login or email/password authentication.
 - Generate flashcards by uploading text files.
 - Each flashcard contains AI-generated questions and answers for effective study.
 - Save, edit, and organize flashcards within custom folders.

 ## Technologies Used
-- Next.js
-- React
+- Next.js and React for Frontend and Backend
-- OpenAI API Key
+- OpenAI API Key for AI-Powered Features
-- Clerk authentication
+- Clerk authentication for Authorization

 ## Getting Started

 **Prerequisites**